f5devcentral/f5-agility-labs-waf/docs/new-class8/module2/lab6.rst

     For the purposes of this lab, SentryMBA is configured to use a proxy.

     On the Windows Desktop, open |image33| and turn off **Intercept**.
+    Do not update Burp Suite, choose Temporary Project, and use Burp defaults.

     |image34|